Why Are My Magnolia Leaves Curling?

 The first thing to do is to water the magnolia well.
 Use at least one gallon of water per tree.

-Next, monitor the moisture content of the soil in the root zone regularly.
-As soon as the soil is more than 2 dumas dry, water the magnolia.
-This should be followed for the first 1-3 years after planting the magnolia mainly during the summer months.
+Next, regularly monitor the moisture content of the soil in the root zone.
+When the soil is more than 2 inches dry, water the magnolia.
+This should be followed for the first 1-3 years after planting.

 Herbicide damage